vbuterin/blog/posts/futures1.md

 Realistically, what’s left is finding and implementing a protocol that is sufficiently simple that we are comfortable implementing it on mainnet.
 We highly value Ethereum being a reasonably simple protocol, and we do not want complexity to increase further.
 SSLE implementations that we’ve seen add hundreds of lines of spec code, and introduce new assumptions in complicated cryptography.
 Figuring out an efficient-enough quantum-resistant SSLE implementation is also an open problem.

-It may end up the case that the “marginal extra complexity” of SSLE only goes down enough once we take the plunge and introduce the machinery to do general-purpose zero-knowledge proofs into the Ethereum protocol at L1 for other reasons (eg. state trees, ZK-EVM).
+It may end up the case that the extra complexity introduced by SSLE only goes down enough once we take the plunge and introduce the machinery to do general-purpose zero-knowledge proofs into the Ethereum protocol at L1 for other reasons (eg. state trees, ZK-EVM).

 An alternative option is to simply not bother with SSLE, and use out-of-protocol mitigations (eg. at the p2p layer) to solve the DoS issues.